What is an EP? Know the difference between a Single, EP, and LP

 Physical copies aren’t the source of play for most people anymore.

-Of course there will always be people who prefer buying the physical LP or the physical copy of a single, but those times have been outdated.
+Of course, there will always be people who prefer buying the physical product, but those formats are now outdated.

 But the choice and freedom of buying your own record player are still available, and that is great!

-Back in the day, singles were on 7 inch vinyls that were doubled sided, a big difference in what we consider a single today.
+Back in the day, singles were on 7 inch vinyls.
+They were usually doubled sided and contained a B-side, a big difference in what we consider a single today.

-A single today would be something that is placed online for streaming, download, or sell.
-Usually the platforms to consume music are Spotify, Google Play, Tidal, Apple, Soundcloud, and many more!
+A single today would be something that is placed online for streaming or download.
+Usually, the platforms to consume music on are Spotify, Google Play, Tidal, Apple, Soundcloud, but there are many more!

 Now you know what a single is and how it relates to an artist and its fans.

-An EP is also known as an Extended Player.
+An EP is also known as an Extended Play.

-An extended player is a track list consisting of 4-6 tracks with a run time of less than 30 minutes, beginning at the 10-minute mark.
+An extended play consists of 4-6 tracks with a run time of less than 30 minutes.

-EP’s are useful for one’s that want to make something longer than a single, but shorter than an album.
+EP’s are useful for musicians that want to make something longer than a single, but shorter than an album.
+This can be due to cost.
 Something that is expressive enough to get idea’s across without going as far as saying you have an album.
-But showcase your talents as an artist.
+But showcasing your talents as an artist.

-In my experience, the distribution of the extending player is common amongst local artist who need expedited fans that will flock to their music.
+In my experience, the distribution of the extending play is common amongst local artists.
+They use it to build fans that will flock to their music before going national or global.

-An LP is any number of tracks, but must last over 30 minutes to be considered an LP.
+An LP or Album is any number of tracks.
+But must last over 30 minutes to be considered an LP.
 And people say that it begins at the 6 track mark.

 Before I move on, an LP poses a valid question in the realm of metadata.